 Early Origins of the Showile family

 where the earliest record of the name was Sewallis, a "noble Saxon" who possessed Lower Eatington before the Norman Conquest

 Girart de Sevele was listed in Normandy in 1180 and the Rotuli Hundredorum lists Roger Sevale in England c.
 1272.
 CITATION[CLOSE]

 The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)

 Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8) only listed one Sewell, in Bedfordshire as land held by the King that was originally belonging to the Odecrooft hundred but Ralph Taillebois added it to the manor of Houghton Regis with King William's consent.

 Early History of the Showile family

-This web page shows only a small excerpt of our Showile research.Another 166 words (12 lines of text) covering the years 1150, 1366, 1393, 1393, 1688, 1643 and 1701 are included under the topic Early Showile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Showile research.Another 166 words (12 lines of text) covering the years 1150, 1366, 1257, 1393, 1393, 1688, 1643, 1701, 1652, 1730, 1667, 1671, 1674, 1676, 1654, 1720 and 1654 are included under the topic Early Showile History in all our PDF Extended History products and printed products wherever possible.

 Showile Spelling Variations

 names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Showile include Sewell, Shewel, Sewel, Sewall, Shewall, Shewal and many more.

 Early Notables of the Showile family (pre 1700)

-fl.
-1393), an English politician, Member of the Parliament of England for Totnes in 1393; Gabriel Saywell (died 1688), rector...
-Another 27 words (2 lines of text) are included under the topic Early Showile Notables in all our PDF Extended History products and printed products wherever possible.
+1393), was an English politician, Member of the Parliament of England

+Gabriel Saywell (died 1688), was rector of Pentridge...
+Another 161 words (12 lines of text) are included under the topic Early Showile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Showile family to Ireland

 Some of the Showile family moved to Ireland

 is included in all our PDF Extended History products

 Migration of the Showile family to the New World and Oceana